mashupbots/socko/features.markdown

 ## Lightweight (assuming you are already using Akka)

-The core socko-webserver module in V0.3 has less than 2562 lines of code.
+The core socko-webserver module in the upcoming V0.3 has less than 2562 lines of code.

 ## Supportive of HTTP and HTML5 Standards